alastairmoody-madeye/Engineering-Ladders/README.md

 2. **Enforces**: enforces the team processes, making sure everybody understands the benefits and trade-offs
 3. **Challenges**: challenges the team processes, looking for ways to improve them
 4. **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
-5. **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
+5. **Defines**: defines the right processes for the team's system, maturity level, balancing agility and discipline

 #### Influence

-1. **Subsystem**: makes an impact on one or more subsystems and within the same role
+1. **Sub Team**: makes an impact on individuals within a team but not the entire team
 2. **Team**: makes an impact on the whole team including members playing other roles
 3. **Multiple Teams**: makes an impact not only his/her team but also on other teams
 4. **Company**: makes an impact on the whole tech organization